Frontier Living, 1880’s - Cover

 When he was gone from sight, I rode toward the barn and inside onto the barn floor.
 The barn was half-full of hay.
 A big freight wagon was on the other end of the barn floor, and I saw a stabled team of big workhorses through a door.
 I loosed these and led them out, waving my arms until they went out into the fields.
 I debated shooting them but decided not to, and the same for the old dog.

 I was surprised to see another stable beyond the house, blocked from my sight by the more oversized barn.
-I glanced in and saw more stabled horses.
+I glanced in and saw stabled riding horses.
 I let these loose as well.

 I walked him into the rushing crick and downstream, reaching some stony ground.
+I was trying to hide the horse tracks just for a while.
 I reversed and rode him up through a pass between the hills.
 Just before I entered this, I turned and looked toward the ranch buildings.
 The fire showed through the roof, and fire ash was in the air.
 I had seven hours of daylight left, and I used it all.
 I could go upstream or down if I found a crick where no tracks would show.

 “Well, son, that sounds like a good thing to do.
-There are four of us here who have a small ranch.
+Four of us here have a small ranch.
 We could teach you some of what you need to know.
 It’s off the beaten track, and we only go out to sell our beef.
 That’s where we have been and are heading home.
 You can follow along with us if you’d like.”

 I was tired and late getting up.
 I was the last one to hit the bunk last night, too.
 I saw the horses cared for like I did every night for the previous three.